-If somebody would decide to pick one van that contributed to the history of humanity the most, Volkswagen Type 2 would make a pretty strong case for itself.
-This vehicle, based on the underpinnings of VW Beetle, is known by an incredible variety of names and that just illustrates how many functions the car has served.
-VW Bus, produced for more than half of a century in 4 continents, has become a true historical icon.
+If somebody decides to pick one van that contributed to the history of humanity the most, Volkswagen Type 2 would make a pretty strong case for itself.
+This vehicle, based on the underpinnings of VW Beetle, is known by an incredible variety of names and that illustrates how many functions the car has served.
+VW Bus, produced for over half of a century on 4 continents, has become a true historical icon.

 Right from the start of the production in late 1949, Type 2 was offered in several configurations, giving the choice between seats for passengers or a cargo space for objects.
 Depending on the purpose and market, VW Type 2 was called multiple names, including Kombi, Transporter, Bus, Camper or Kleinbus.
 The idea of a van proved to be successful and VW Bus become one of the pioneers of this market segment, along with the French Citroen HY.
 After realizing the potential of such vehicle, manufacturers from all over the world followed the suit.